hajimen/p2ppcb_software/README.md

 Even with 3D-shaped keyboards, height-adjustable feet are indispensable for many reasons.
 Rubber sole is also indispensable.
 P2PPCB platform has its own foot kit.

+# Trackpad embedding kit

+You can embed trackpads to your keyboards.
+Available models:

+- Azoteq ProxSense TPS43 / TPS65
+- Cirque TM023023 / TM035035 / TM040040

+A trackpad embedding kit contains a Qwiic-to-FFC adapter.

+TODO photo

+The trackpads above have FFC connectors.
+The Qwiic-to-FFC adapters connect the trackpads to the mainboards of P2PPCB.

+The Qwiic-to-FFC adapters have RD or RDY contact, but you don't need to use it.
+They are for power saving and QMK doesn't support them.
+In the future, they may be good for wireless keyboards.

 # Starter kit

 P2PPCB platform requires so many parts to build a real keyboard.